 Kevin F. Adler is a social entrepreneur dedicated to a world where everyone is seen as invaluable and interconnected.

-As a speaker, Kevin has given talks at TED, Stanford, UC Berkeley, Occidental, Singularity University, Silicon Slopes, the Public Affairs Conference (keynote), daho.am (keynote), Microsoft, and Zappos, to name a few.
-Kevin has contributed chapters to two peer-edited volumes, and written opinion pieces in the New York Times, San Francisco Chronicle, Christian Science Monitor, TechCrunch, and Cedar Rapids Gazette.
+Kevin is a regular public speaker, and has given talks at TED, Stanford, UC Berkeley, Occidental, Microsoft, and Zappos, as well as keynotes at the Public Affairs Conference and daho.am.
+Kevin has contributed chapters to three peer-edited volumes, and has written opinion pieces in the New York Times, Christian Science Monitor, TechCrunch, San Francisco Chronicle, and Cedar Rapids Gazette.

 Kevin grew up in Livermore, California, and is currently based in San Francisco.
 He never learned the word stranger, and tries to live accordingly.